 Getting the right policy and frameworks in place is important.
 Working out the best approach and being able to properly assess it is essential.

-Our work in this area includes emissions trading scheme design, renewable energy targets, feed-in tariffs, and energy efficiency schemes.
-Our Public Policy team also advise on the economics of mitigation and adaptation in response to climate change, as these policies, such as bans on new buildings in coastal area, can also have very significant impacts on the economy.
+Our Public Policy team covers the economics of mitigation and adaptation in response to climate change.
+Policy development and implementation in this area, such as bans on new buildings in coastal areas, can have very significant impacts on the economy.

 Recent policy assessment and market modelling projects include:

 - a key study on policy options for emissions reduction for the AEMC and COAG in 2016, including the design and impact of an EIS and regulated closure

 - the AEMC/COAG on possible implementation of the Finkel Clean Energy Target (CET)

 - the Energy Security Board (ESB) on the design of the National Energy Guarantee (NEG)

 - the AEMC on the impact of high levels of Variable Renewable Energy (VRE) on the energy only market